CNES/EleFits/README.md

 ## User documentation

-The [Modules page](https://cnes.github.io/EleFits/5.0.0/modules.html) is the main entry point for usage documentation.
+The [User Guide](https://cnes.github.io/EleFits/5.0.0/modules.html) is the main entry point for usage documentation.
 Each so-called documentation module addresses a specific topic to learn how to use EleFits and understand why it is designed the way it is.
 The API documentation of related namespaces, classes and functions is linked at the bottom of each module page.